Big Horn Remodeling

 Photo of a redwood kitchen remodel in Spanish Meadows, Las Vegas, Nevada.

-The full and luxury range is common in larger homes and higher-finish remodels in Summerlin and in larger Henderson projects where open-concept layouts, bigger islands, and premium appliances are part of the scope.
+The full and luxury range is common in larger homes and higher-finish remodels in Summerlin , in larger Henderson projects and in Centennial Hills homes where open-concept layouts, bigger islands, and premium appliances are part of the scope.

 Ready to price your project?
 Start with our full Las Vegas kitchen remodeling service page or request a free in-home estimate.